Best WordPress Themes for WordPress Beginners?

-You can keep searching for the “perfect theme” or just buy Newspaper 7 and get on with creating quality content.
-I’ve already done the research for you.
+You can keep searching for the “perfect theme” or just buy Genesis, pick one of their themes, and get on with creating quality content.

-Let me elaborate on some of my thoughts about WordPress themes and why I now recommend Newspaper 7.
+Let me elaborate on some of my thoughts about WordPress themes and why I now recommend you start with Genesis.

 What Makes a WordPress Theme Good?